NgoziEmeh/one_dice_pig_game/README.md

 - While playing, current player can add his/her current score to the main score area clicking ADD SCORE.
 - Once ADD SCORE  is clicked, it becomes the turn of the next player to play.
 - If current player keeps playing without adding his/her current score to main score, all the current score value deletes as soon as player gets a 1 as dice value.
 This means that player will lose all current score once he/she gets a dice value of one.
-- The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
-After that, it's the next player's turn
+- and it becomes the next player's turn to play.
 - The first player to reach 100 points on GLOBAL score wins the game